 YOUR COMMUNITY IS AT RISK

 Setting the ISL at $35,000 results in higher fixed costs (premium) for employer – and more commissions for the Broker.
 That’s clearly against the interests of the employer.
-Higher premium and the fact that commissions are being paid off a percent of that higher premium, directly benefits the Broker and costs the employer more money.
+Higher premiums, and the fact that commissions are being paid off a percent of that higher premium, directly benefits the Broker and costs the employer more money.

 Wrong is Wrong.

-Fully-insured plans are legislatively set up to fail.
+Fully insured plans are legislatively set up to fail.
 The Medical Loss Ratio (MLR) is a basic financial measurement used in the Affordable Care Act that mandates insurers to spend 85% of every dollar taken in on claims for members.
 The additional of the 15% that remains goes towards profit, admin and overhead.

-Translation: Brokers are duty-bound to increase profits, and implicitly forbidden to deliver cost-savings to organizations they represent so long as they remain on a commission based model.
+Translation: Brokers are duty-bound to increase profits, and implicitly forbidden to deliver cost-savings to the organizations they represent so long as they remain on a commission-based model.
 This employer, and companies like them, get a raw deal.